NASA-AMMOS/timecraftjs/README.md

 In order to recompile cspice.js, follow these steps:

--   First, download and extract a relevant toolkit from [the NAIF website](https://naif.jpl.nasa.gov/naif/toolkit_C.html).
+1. Download and extract a relevant toolkit from [the NAIF website](https://naif.jpl.nasa.gov/naif/toolkit_C.html).
--   Second, clone [the timecraft_recompiling branch of spice.js](https://github.jpl.nasa.gov/johnt/spice.js/tree/spicey_recompiling) into a folder.
+1. Download [emsdk](https://github.com/emscripten-core/emsdk) to download and manage "emscripten" versions.
--   Third, delete the `cspice` directory from the newly downloaded spice.js and replace it with the toolkit you downloaded.
-Delete cspice.a from cspice/lib (this is not strictly necessary but occasionally causes problems).
-Optionally, also delete the `cspice.js` file as it will be replaced anyway.
+1. Install the latest version of emscripten and source the emsdk environment variables.
--   Fourth, run `./install.sh`.
-This will download and set up the required Emscripten files from archived version 1.34.1 and will take some time.
-We are using this version as the most recent version has problems in the final step.
-Make certain your have [everything required for Emscripten to run](https://kripken.github.io/emscripten-site/docs/building_from_source/toolchain_what_is_needed.html).
+1. Unzip the CSpice source folder and put it in scripts folder.
--   Fifth, run `./cspice.sh`.
-This will move the required chronos files to be included in cspice, compile it, and then port it to a new cspice.js file.
+1. Run `scripts/generate-cspice.sh` to generate the js library file in the scripts folder.
--   Finally, replace the cspice.js in TimeCraftJS with the newly compiled one.
+1. Move the newly generated `cspice.js` file into the src folder.

 ## License